cfranco1015/machine_translation_transformer/README.md

 ### Executing program

-Using Google Colab or Jupyter Lab.
-Can also be downloaded as a .py file and ran using:
+Notebook can be ran using Google Colab or Jupyter Lab.
+It can also be downloaded as a .py file and ran using:
 ```
 python3 machine_translation_transformer.py
 ```

 ## Help